slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 >evil.
 But when good and evil are mixed, they have as their beginning a mixture
 >of death.

-The he speaks thus of the discrimination brought upon by the forbidden fruit:
+Then he speaks thus of the discrimination brought upon by the forbidden fruit:

-> 40. What is the meaning of the words, “‘For they knew that they were naked”’?
+> (40) What is the meaning of the words, “‘For they knew that they were naked”’?
 >
 > It was of this, that is, of their own nakedness, that they first received
 > knowledge by eating of the forbidden fruit.
 And this was opinion and the